| Crates.io | iron_learn |

 This library is designed to facilitate machine learning tasks with a focus on linear algebra operations.
 Currently, the library supports matrix addition, subtraction, multiplication, transpose and scaling by a scalar providing a robust foundation for building more complex machine learning algorithms.

-method for the Hadamard product, an element-wise multiplication operation.
-It also pose scale
+Additionally, it features a method t for transpose and a multiply method for the Hadamard product, an element-wise multiplication operation.
+It also pose scale method for scaling by a scalar value.

-can fail due to multiple reasons and hence, it returns a result object.
-The library assumes a better error handling by the user rather than causing panic
+These operations on Tensor can fail due to multiple reasons and hence, it returns a result object.
+The library assumes a better error handling by the user rather than causing panic.

 N.B: This Module is limited to only two dimensional Matrix Support.
 This is a temporary restriction and I plan to remove this restriction in future.